 Death certificates: Amazon accepts a scanned copy or a clear photograph of the death certificate – you do not need to send an original.
 All documents are securely deleted by Amazon after verification.
 (Source: Amazon UK – bereavement support, last verified May 2026.)

-What happens to the Amazon account
+- Sign in to the account

-Amazon Prime can be cancelled and a prorated refund requested for any unused portion of the membership period.
 The refund eligibility depends on whether Prime benefits have been used since the last renewal:

 - If no Prime benefits have been used since the last payment, a full refund is available.